polar-app/polar-app/docs/notes/NOTES_STORE_DESIGN.md

 Keeping track of the root block (that is currently shown on screen) is necessary to perform actions like unindenting, splitting or merging blocks.

-For example let say we have the following note structure
+For example, let's say we have the following note structure

 ```
 - Mouse